 At Rock Point School we believe that travel is one of the greatest teachers.
 Young people learn so much about themselves and their world by getting to know new places and people with different ways of life.
 These experiences are even more meaningful when they are combined with homestay or community service.

 Where will we go next?
 At our small school, students have plenty of opportunities to suggest trip destinations and even participate in planning and leading the trip.
-We can’t wait to find out where our next year of travelling will take us!
+We can’t wait to find out where our next year of traveling will take us!